Auryx/SEIRKALE-Project2/README.md

 ## Description

 The MTG Card Personal Tracker is an app that provides users with a tracker for which cards they own.
 A user may add cards to their personal collection and view the information of specific cards.
 Such information includes a card's Name, Mana Cost, Type Line, Text Box, Artist Info, Collector's Number, and Power/Toughness.

+### Target Market

 The target market for this product would be MTG TCG collectors and players.

 ## Mock Up of UI